omerkara/omer-kara-personal/content/industry/04-wb-sierra-leone/index.markdown

 - Tools: [FAOSTAT](https://www.fao.org/faostat/en/), [R](http://www.r-project.org/), [R Markdown](http://rmarkdown.rstudio.com/), [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load), [EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis)

 ## Details
-I am currently employed at The World Bank as a Short Term Consultant and I work in the Sierra Leone CEM (Country Economic Memorandum) team specifically in the Agriculture Sector Deep Dive section.
-My primary responsibilities are to collect, analyze, and visualize the FAO (Food and Agriculture Organization) data specifically for the agriculture sector in Sierra Leone.
-To carry out this analysis, I employ diverse data science tools like ETL (Extract, Transform, Load) and exploratory data analysis (EDA).
+I was employed at The World Bank as a Short Term Consultant and I worked in the Sierra Leone CEM (Country Economic Memorandum) team specifically in the Agriculture Sector Deep Dive section.
+My primary responsibilities were to collect, analyze, and visualize the FAO (Food and Agriculture Organization) data specifically for the agriculture sector in Sierra Leone.
+To carry out this analysis, I employed diverse data science tools like ETL (Extract, Transform, Load) and exploratory data analysis (EDA).

-Moreover, in order to ensure reproducibility, I carry out all of my work using R and R Markdown.
-This enables me to present my findings in a clear and organized manner, as well as provide my colleagues with the ability to reproduce my work in the future if needed.
-Overall, my role at the World Bank allows me to utilize my skills in data science to make valuable contributions to the Sierra Leone CEM.
+Moreover, in order to ensure reproducibility, I carried out all of my work using R and R Markdown.
+This enabled me to present my findings in a clear and organized manner, as well as provided my colleagues with the ability to reproduce my work in the future if needed.
+Overall, my role at the World Bank allowed me to utilize my skills in data science to make valuable contributions to the Sierra Leone CEM.